Miner ENRC rounds on UK's SFO, Dechert in London court battle

 By Kirstin Ridley

-The SFO opened a criminal investigation into ENRC in 2013 over allegations of fraud, bribery and corruption surrounding the acquisition of mineral assets in Africa - five months before ENRC crashed out of London's blue-chip index.
+ENRC fired Dechert in 2013, having paid fees of at least $18 million.
+Shortly afterwards, the SFO opened an investigation over allegations of fraud, bribery and corruption surrounding the acquisition of mineral assets in Africa.

-No charges have been brought against the company or current or former officers.
+No charges have been filed against the company or current or former officers.

-Alderman, who stepped down from the SFO in 2012, former interim director Mark Thompson and David Green, who held the reins for six years, are among those who have been called to testify in the 11-week trial - one of a string of lawsuits filed by ENRC since the eight-year investigation began.
+ENRC, which was co-founded by three billionaire Kazakh businessmen and the Kazakh government, alleges Gerrard had 30 unauthorised communications with close SFO contacts between 2011 and 2013, breaching his contract and fiduciary duty.

-Co-founded by three billionaire Kazakh businessmen and the Kazakh government, ENRC alleges Gerrard used close SFO contacts as "personal confidants" when disclosing information, breaching his contract and fiduciary duty to ENRC, and leaked privileged material to newspapers.
+The SFO, it alleges, incited and encouraged Gerrard's conduct because it was "desperate" to secure a high-profile corporate scalp.

 ($1 = 0.7048 pounds)